 Prepare a good breakfast in the morning that provides the energy needed to get through the day.
 Do not forget a snack, a mid-morning snack is key and should be part of the list of things to put in your backpack.

 4. Get them to bed early

 During the summer, they are not used to going to school, but it is beneficial for them to get used to going to bed early to cope with school time.
-In this regard it could help practice some sport which will help your children to tire easily in the evening.
+In this regard it could help practice some sport or try reading together which will help your children to tire easily in the evening.

 5. Wake up early